 Location: Seattle, the question: “Why Are You Here Today”Trayvon Gilliam of Seattle, “I’m here to show support for Trayvon.
 For justice” When I asked him if he had anything else to say or if he wanted to add anything else, Trayvon replied “Isn’t that enough.”

-(l-r) Father and son, Glenn and Jennar, a family of Redmond, Washington: “This is my son’s first rally.
-We attended a President Obama’s inauguration.”
+(l-r) Father and son, Glenn and Jennar, of Redmond, Washington: “This is my son’s first rally.
+We attended President Obama’s inauguration.”
 Jennar: “I don’t think it’s fair, what happened to Trayvon Martin.
 Marissa Alexander fired a warning shot and she got jail.
 Her husband should have gone to jail.
 George Zimmerman should have gone to jail.
 It’s good that people came here to show they care.”

 (l-r) Son and mother Myles and Vanessa of Edmonds Washington: Vanessa: “It’s my opportunity to come and participate.
 We need our justice system revamped.
 I think the verdict is just another statement of this.
 Young black men are profiled because of the color of their skin.
 It’s unjust.
 I want justice for everyone.
 I don’t want my son to be another statistic.
 I am here to represent who I am”